eclipse-vertx/vert.x/vertx20_docs/embedding_manual.md

 ### Jars

-To embed the Vert.x platform you will need the following jars on the classpath:
+To embed the Vert.x platform you will need all the jars from the Vert.x install lib directory on your classpath.
+You won't need the hazelcast jar if you aren't using clustering.

-    vertx-core-<version>.jar

-    vertx-platform-<version>.jar

 ### System Properties